 Complete the photo editing assignment Superhero Your Friend.
 By all means, get creative with this one.

 Complete the animated gif assignment Say It Like Peanut Butter, but instead of simply using your favorite or least favorite movie, choose instead your favorite or least favorite movie with a superhero theme.

 Complete three more assignments from the assignment bank, each from a different category (for example: writing, audio, and video assignments).
 A good practice I like to use is clicking on a category, then sorting by the examples.
 Using his approach will help you find the most popular assignments that have been completed the most often.

 Do three daily creates this week.

 Comment on the work of others.
 This is really important in building our learning community.
-Look at the feeds of UMW and KSU students regularly so you can find what others are posting.
+Look at the blog posts of UMW and KSU DigMe256 students regularly so you can find what others are posting.
 Visit the posts of several and leave good comments.
-Another place to give feedback is searching for the #ds106 hashtag on twitter.
-By being active out there you should also be receiving feedback on your work as well.
+(Don’t forget about Mrs Yollis’ quality comments) Another place to give feedback is searching for the #ds106 hashtag on twitter.
+By being active out there you should also receive feedback on your own work as well.